vo-olb/KGMem/README.md

 # Memory Management Assistant Based on Knowledge Graph

 This project is a **Memory Management Assistant** designed to help researchers and professionals organize, retrieve, and visualize complex information efficiently.
-The project leverages **Microsoft’s GraphRAG** to extract entities and relationships for constructing a knowledge graph and querying stored knowledge.
+The project leverages Microsoft’s **GraphRAG** to extract entities and relationships for constructing a knowledge graph and querying stored knowledge.
+For video introduction, please refer to [this YouTube link](https://youtu.be/bEEVs-A-M48).

 ## Features